 - Make sure your teen knows your rules and the consequences for breaking those rules — and, most importantly, that you really will enforce those consequences if the rules are broken.
 Research shows that kids are less likely to use tobacco, alcohol and other drugs if their parents have established a pattern of setting clear rules and consequences for breaking those rules.
 Kids who are not regularly monitored by their parents are four times more likely to use drugs.

-- Make it clear that you disapprove of all alcohol, tobacco and drug use, but emphasize your disapproval of the substance use behavior and not the individual who uses substances.
+- Make it clear that you disapprove of youth use of alcohol, tobacco and drug use, but emphasize your concern about the welfare of young people who use substances rather than judging them for their use.
 Stigmatizing people can make it harder for your teen to reach out for help if they do experience issues with substance use or if they are worried about a friend.
-Also, as teens are extremely concerned with their physical appearance, remind your teen about the negative effects alcohol, tobacco and other drugs have on physical appearance.
+Also, learn about what your teen values most.
+Teens might be focused on their health, relationships, grades, athletic or artistic performance, or physical appearance.
+Remind them about how substance use might negatively affect these areas of their lives.

 - Let your teen in on all the things you find wonderful about them.
 They need to hear a lot of positive comments about their life and who they are as an individual — and not just when they make the basketball team or does well on a test.
 Positive reinforcement can go a long way in preventing drug use among teens.